 - Banner stands

-If you want a thinner, lightweight banner material for an indoor setting, a fabric banner is a great option.
+If you want a thinner, lightweight banner material for an indoor or outdoor setting, a fabric banner is a great option.
 Fabric banners provide a cohesive look and accurate color-matching when paired with an all-fabric booth at a trade show or event.
-Fabric banner artwork is printed through a dye-sublimation process that deposits color onto the fabric.
-There are two types of fabric banners – fabric soft and satin fabric.
-Fabric soft is more commonly used but is see-through so a solid background material is required.
-Satin fabric provides a shiny look.
-Fabric banners can be more delicate than vinyl banners and are for indoor use only.
+Fabric banner artwork is printed through a dye-sublimation process that deposits color onto the fabric and lasts for years.
+When printing on fabric, as with any printing project, it is recommended to view a color proof on the actual material prior to going to print because colors may look different on fabric versus paper, vinyl, or other materials.

 - Indoor events

 If you want to advertise outdoors, mesh banners are a great option that will stand up to the weather.
 Mesh banners are designed to allow sound and air to effortlessly pass through because they have crisscrossed fabric fibers in their construction.
 They provide a professional look without the interruption of wind slits that are used for vinyl material.

 - Outdoor events